 This tangy, slightly sweet, and salty condiment is the go-to dipping sauce for fried potatoes and burgers.
 Today’s ketchup bottles have high fructose corn syrup, lifeless vinegar, and a slew of additional chemicals you’re unlikely to find in your pantry.
 But ketchup wasn’t always like this.
 It used to be a home-cooked meal that was readily prepared and stored.

-Like other classic foods that have lost their way, today’s ketchup is a pale imitation of its previous self in terms of flavor and nutrients.
-However, ketchup may still be created at home for a low cost and with ease.
+Like other classic foods that have lost their way, today’s ketchup brings a pale imitation of its previous self in terms of flavor and nutrients.
+However, we create a delicious, healthy ketchup at home for a low cost and with ease.

 Fill a quart jar halfway with the mixture and cover loosely with a lid.
 If you have a fermentation airlock jar, feel free to use it, but this is a relatively short and easy ferment.